Tuesday, September 23, 2014

 The complexity of this ongoing dispute has revealed a number of problems with the way our governments make planning and design decisions.

 (1) Federalism needs boundary lines.
 There is a role for the federal government in transportation, as there is in other areas of policy as well.
-The U.S. Department of Transportation, for example, recently awarded a $2.8 million grant to study options for replacing a 100-year-old rail bridge over the Potomac River between Washington, D.C. and suburban Virginia, that could better accommodate multiple users--that's good.
+The U.S. Department of Transportation, for example, recently awarded a $2.8 million grant to study options for replacing a 100-year-old rail bridge over the Potomac River between Washington, D.C. and suburban Virginia, that could better accommodate multiple users (Lazo 2014)--that's good.
 However, there needs to be some limitation on the federal role, so that federal tax money is spent on matters of truly national concern, and localities retain decision power and responsibility for local matters.
 If the national government is perceived as a cash cow, we're inviting wasteful spending and irrational decisions.
 The Cedar Rapids skywalks aren't Washington's responsibility, they're ours.

 (2) Regional agencies need to be structured for constructive cooperation, not rivalry or logrolling.
 Economies are regional, not local or national, so it makes sense for local economic policy to be made at the metropolitan regional level [see Peter Calthorpe and William Fulton, The Regional City (Island Press, 2001)].
 The Corridor MPO is where that could happen, but not as it's currently constructed.
 Right now they seem to be designed to fight over the distribution of federal money, a fight which the City of Cedar Rapids--with a majority of members on the MPO--routinely wins, to the immense frustration of other stakeholders.
 As long as the economic development interests of the county and the various municipalities diverge, the fights will continue, with suburban areas wanting more roads and the city wanting more urban development and everyone fighting over federal grants and business tax base.
 The no-poaching agreement just signed by Cedar Rapids and Hiawatha is a start, but just a start.
 With revenue sharing and an urban growth limit, members of the MPO can concentrate on what's good for the whole metropolitan area instead of fighting over which town gets which goodies.